 Facilities for candidates with special needs include:

-- - for car and motorcycle candidates, using a headset to listen to the test being read in one of 20 other languages.
-This will help candidates who do not understand or read English, or who wish to take the test in their first language.
+- - for car and motorcycle candidates, using a headset to listen to the test being read

 - - large goods vehicle drivers and passenger carrying vehicle drivers can use a headset to listen to the test being read in English and Welsh.